juliomrqz/nuxt-netlify/docs/README.md

 permalink: /docs/nuxt-netlify/
 created: "2019-03-06T15:43:56.239Z"
 published: "2019-03-06T15:43:56.239Z"
-modified: "2019-06-05T12:51:34.314Z"
+modified: "2019-06-12T00:55:34.687Z"
 ---

 # Nuxt Netlify

-Dynamically generate `_headers` and `_redirects` files for Netlify in your Nuxt.js projects
+Dynamically generate `_headers` and `_redirects` files for Netlify in your Nuxt.js projects.

+This module supports the creation of [**redirects**][netlify-redirects] and [**header**][netlify-headers-and-basic-auth] rules for your Netlify site: you can easily configure custom headers, basic auth, redirect instructions and rewrite rules from your _nuxt config file_.

 ## Installation